Chemical vs physical exfoliation: which one is better?

-They dissolve the “glue” that holds skin cells together, allowing them to fall off.
+Chemical exfoliants dissolve the “glue” that holds skin cells together, allowing them to fall off.
 They can also dissolve the dead skin cells themselves.

 Which ingredients do they use?

-- Glycolic acid: can also boost collagen production and hydrate skin, making it ideal for dry and sun-damaged skin
+- Glycolic acid: Can also boost collagen production and hydrate skin, making it ideal for dry and sun-damaged skin.

-- Lactic acid: hydrating and super gentle, it’s perfect for sensitive skin
+- Lactic acid: Hydrating and super gentle, it’s perfect for sensitive skin.

-- Salicylic acid: reduces breakouts by exfoliating the pores from within, so it’s most suitable for oily and acne-prone skin types.
+- Salicylic acid: Reduces breakouts by exfoliating the pores from within, so it’s most suitable for oily and acne-prone skin types.